libretime/libretime/docs/admin-manual/setup/install.md

   - Debian [current stable](https://www.debian.org/releases/)
 - 1 Ghz Processor
 - 2 GB RAM recommended (1 GB required)
-- A static IP address ([How to setup a static ip using Netplan](../tutorials/setup-a-static-ip-using-netplan.md))
+- A static external IP address ([How to setup a static ip using Netplan](../tutorials/setup-a-static-ip-using-netplan.md))

 ## Using the installer